- What is it?

 Try walking, jogging, swimming or any aerobic exercise.

 Avoid unnecessary stress by eliminating as many nonessential activities as possible from your daily routine.
+Delegate tasks when possible and practice saying "no," rather than taking on more responsibilities than you can manage.

 If your anxiety persists or becomes chronic, seek out a competent mental health professional.
 You can ask for help or a referral from your primary health care professional, a community mental health center, a mental health association or your local health department.